-Saudi teen who fled her family arrives in Canada
+Saudi teen who fled family welcomed as 'brave new Canadian' in Toronto

 Following a 48-hour stand-off at Bangkok airport, some of it barricaded in a transit lounge hotel room, she was allowed to enter the country and has been processed as a refugee by the United Nations High Commissioner for Refugees (UNHCR).

-Reporting by Chris Helgren; Writing by Denny Thomas; Editing by Chizu Nomiyama
+Additional reporting by Patpicha Tanakasempipat; Writing by Denny Thomas; Editing by Chizu Nomiyama